colleen05/GalaEngine/README.md

 To compile, simply execute the ``build_demo_linux64.sh`` file.
 Please note that ``build_engine_linux64.sh`` will produce a standalone library in the future, however this is not supported at the moment.

 ### Windows
-GalaEngine is not supported for Windows, nor has it been tested, but feel free to check out the linux build scripts to create your own build.
+GalaEngine does not have an official Windows build script yet, but feel free to check out the linux build scripts to create your own build.

 ## Using
 No documentation exists for GalaEngine, however there are examples available (in the "Demo" folder).